CrazyMoth/CANDY/README.md

 // How to get it work?
 Use the updated Human.xml with the updated Ragdoll.xml to get the error message posted in "Issues" Tab.
 // Alternately you can use CANDY/VANILLA (uploaded here, these are almost the same, use Vanilla.xml instead) to tweak the core package.
 MAKE SURE TO HAVE BACKUP!
-If it wouldnt be possible to have CANDY as core package besides VANILLA(The one that comes with the game) that'd be the ideal goal!
+If it would be possible to have CANDY as core package besides VANILLA(The one that comes with the game) that'd be the ideal goal!

 Ultimate goal: Add CANDY as core package into the game.